dfst/deepforge/docs/walkthrough/creating-operations.rst

     :align: center
     :scale: 50%

-In the left-side view, the underlying logic of the operation is represented using the python programming language.
+In the left-side view, the underlying logic of the operation is implemented using Python.
 The code here can be edited freely.
 All operations are defined by a class with the same name as the operation.
 This class has two primary functions associated with it.
 The first is the *__init__* function, which will appear automatically when creating the operation's first attribute.
 This function will run when the operation is initialized and is primarily used for the creation of class variables and the processing of attributes.
 Note that operation attributes will not be accessible from other functions and must be assigned to a class variable in this function to be utilized elsewhere.
 The second primary function is the *execute* function.
 This is the function that is executed when the operation is running.
 Any number of other classes and functions can be created in the code editor, but they will not be executed if they are not called within the execute function.
 The outputs of the execute function will also be the outputs of the operation.

 Importing Libraries
 ~~~~~~~~~~~~~~~~~~~